spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-cloud.md

   * **Snapshot File**: The absolute filepath to your project's `.snapshot` snapshot file from `C:/`. </br>
   This is: `C:/...<filepath>.../<ProjectRoot>/spatial/snapshots/default.snapshot`. </br></br>
   * **Region**: The real-world geographical location that you want your cloud deployment hosted in. </br>You can change this by selecting a different region from the drop-down list.
 You might prefer the region you are in.</br></br>
-1. You can also choose to add simulated players via the dialogue box or skip this and move on to item _4._</br></br>
+1. You can also choose to add simulated players via the dialogue box or skip this and move on to step 4.</br></br>
-  Build out the simulated player clients (which will run on Linux in the cloud) using the following command:</br></br>
+  Build out the simulated player clients using the following command.
+Note that the simulated players will run on Linux in the cloud.
+If your game clients use any plugins which don't run on Linux, you'll need to disable them when running in on Linux:</br></br>
   Engine plugin filepath (default):</br>
   ```
   UnrealEngine\Engine\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat <YourProject>SimulatedPlayer Linux Development <YourProject>.uproject -skipshadercompile